Podcast Episode 34: “Lenders Are Not Reasonable.”

-Three examples of how lenders can sometimes be unreasonable.
+Here’s three examples of how lenders can sometimes be unreasonable.
 Logic and a good track record will not necessarily change the lender’s mind or policy when you try to get a mortgage.

-Our next Tale From The Trenches is the second in a series about my client with the credit reporting issue.
+Our next Tale is the second in a series about my client with the credit reporting issue (see Part I here).
 He runs a very detail oriented business and is a type A, or close to type A, personality—both in his business and personal affairs.
 With that kind of mindset, he had contacted his long-time mortgage broker three months before he needed his refinance funds.

-Our member with high income, eight extremely positive cash flow properties and great credit scores had a third problem on what should’ve been a simple refinance.
+My client—despite high income, eight extremely positive cash flow properties, and great credit scores—had a problem on what should’ve been a simple refinance.
 Again, it involved his lender.
 Lenders can be unreasonable.

-Not all the time but sometimes lenders can be extremely unreasonable.
+Sometimes lenders can be extremely unreasonable.
 And, guess what, don’t think that because you are a great customer with sweet logic on your side, they are going to cave in and retreat from their unreasonable position.
-Stop me if you’ve heard this definition of the Golden rule; “He who has the gold makes the rules.”
+Stop me if you’ve heard this definition of the Golden Rule: “He who has the gold makes the rules.”
 Or, as Peter Kinch has often pointed out, if you play in the lender’s sandbox, it’s the lender’s sandbox rules.

 Okay, so what was unreasonable?
 During the approval process the lender pulled a copy of the title of the refinance property.
 They noted a caveat by the City of St. Albert.